 However, Morris warns, it’s important to make sure you’re working with a fiduciary who will put your interests first and disclose any conflicts of interest.

-A mutual fund with a sales load, whether it’s at the front end, back end or level, comes with extra costs that no-load funds don’t have.
+A mutual fund with a sales load, whether it’s the front end, back end or level, comes with extra costs that no-load funds don’t have.
 However, even if you choose a no-load fund, there are still going to be some costs.
 Pay attention to those costs and understand how they can impact your overall real returns.
+Paying a sales load immediately lessens your potential return, and makes it even harder for those funds to outperform their no-load counterparts.